mozart/mozart2/README.md

 *   Boost >= 1.53.0 (with development files)
 *   Tcl/Tk 8.5 or 8.6 (with development files)
 *   emacs

+For building CLANG/LLVM:
+*   LibXML2-dev (tested with version 2.9.3)
+*   OCaml-findlib
+*   libCTypes-OCaml-dev (>= 0.4 - available in Debian Unstable as of Jan.
+2016)

 On Linux, use your favorite package manager to grab these tools.
 Refer to the specialized Readmes for recommendations on Mac OS and Windows.